javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 As you can see, there's also a queue here.
 A so-called "macrotask queue" (v8 term).

-When an event happens, and the engine is busy, the event is enqueued.
+When an event happens, while the engine is busy, its handling is enqueued.

 For instance, while the engine is busy processing a network `fetch`, a user may move their mouse causing `mousemove`, and `setTimeout` may be due and so on, just as painted on the picture above.